UltraEngine/Documentation/modeling.md

 # 3D Modeling Pipeline

-Ultra Engine natively supports loading and saving of [Khronos glTF](https://www.khronos.org/gltf/) and Wavefront OBJ files.
-Support for additional model file formats can be added through the [plugin](Plugin.md) system.
+Ultra Engine natively supports the loading and saving of [Khronos glTF](https://www.khronos.org/gltf/) and Wavefront OBJ files.
+You can extend its capabilities by adding support for additional model file formats through the [plugin](Plugin.md) system.

-## glTF Models
+## Using glTF Models

-Khronos glTF is the recommended 3D model file format to use.
-It supports hierarchies, PBR materials, animation, and other features.
-The format loads quickly and is easily accessible in a variety of 3D modeling programs.
+Khronos glTF is the recommended 3D model file format to use with Ultra Engine.
+It provides support for hierarchies, PBR materials, animations, and other useful features.
+The format loads quickly and seamlessly integrates with a variety of 3D modeling programs.

-### glTF Export from Blender
+### Exporting glTF from Blender

 To export your models to glTF format from Blender, follow these steps: